The Best Restaurants In TokyoThe best restaurants in Tokyo, according to us.

 Taxi doors open for you, on the left side only.

 Japan is still a cash-based economy, which means you should always carry some on you.
 If you’re going to check out a ramen shop or a local bar in Golden Gai, make sure you have yen.
 If you suddenly realized your wallet’s empty, 7-11’s international ATM is always there for you.

-One staple spot in the Salaryman-infested Shinbashi neighborhood is Torishige - it’s a yakitori restaurant, which is a common type of place to eat grilled chicken skewers, but this one is a standout.
-Get the tsukune (ground chicken) or momo niku (chicken thigh) if you want to play it safe, or get adventurous with raw chicken sashimi appetizer or hatsu (heart) skewers for a real treat.
-Feel free to drink too much and take a nap on the streets for the real salaryman experience after your meal - we swear it’s more socially acceptable (and way safer) than doing the same thing in New York.
+In Tokyo, the typical 9-5 office worker has a name: the salaryman.
+But instead of 9-5, Japanese salarymen work 9am-9pm (at least), always wear black suits and white shirts, and when they’re finally done with the workday they drink the night away with co-workers and clients before waking up and doing the exact same thing the next day.
+One staple spot in the Salaryman-infested Shinbashi neighborhood is Torishige - a yakitori restaurant, a common type of restaurant where you eat grilled chicken skewers, but this one is a standout.
+Get the tsukune (ground chicken) or momo niku (chicken thigh) if you want to play it safe, or go for the raw chicken sashimi appetizer or hatsu (heart) skewers.
+Feel free to drink too much and take a nap on the streets for the real salaryman experience after your meal - we swear it’s more socially acceptable (and way safer) than doing the same thing in other large cities.

 Shinbusakiya is the spot for miso ramen, which is generally on the saltier side.
 But the noodles are why we come to Shinbusakiya - they’re more like Chinese egg noodles than traditional ramen noodles, and they’re very good.
 The Shibuya neighborhood, home to the famous Shibuya crossing, is normally packed during the day with shoppers, but is also a hotspot for bars and clubs, so there’s nothing wrong with finding your way here after a long night.